It’s All About The Shoes

 The seasonal haymaking or harvest gave me the idea for the shoe, a warm summers day when harvest had finished and a picnic could be shared although the fare might not have been so resplendent back then.
 I wanted to portray the feeling of satisfaction and warmth at the end of a hard days work in a country style shoe.

-This years Christmas shoe is a combination of an ancient tartan and an age -old brooch design.
+The Highland Christmas shoe is a combination of an ancient tartan and an age -old brooch design.

 The design was inspired by the beautiful Celtic penannular brooches, penannular basically means an incomplete circle or ring.
 The brooches have a moveable pin which holds the folds of cloth in place although you can get different fastening variations.
 The tartan I have used is the ancient Scottish Keith Clan tartan which my family apparently had connections to long long ago.